Cannabis political parties of the United States: Grassroots Party

 The Grassroots Party, founded in Minnesota in 1986, often ran candidates for state and federal offices.
 The party was active in Iowa, Minnesota, and Vermont.
 Grassroots Party nominated candidates for every presidential election from 1988 to 2000.

 Jack Herer, author of The Emperor Wears No Clothes, was Grassroots Party presidential nominee in 1988, and 1992.
 GRP nominated businessman Dennis Peron, who in 1991 opened the San Francisco Cannabis Buyers Club, America's first public cannabis shop, to run for president in 1996.

 The Vermont Grassroots Party was established in 1994.
 Robert Melamede, a genetic researcher and microbiologist whose views promoting the curative properties of cannabis put him at odds with mainstream academia, was Grassroots nominee for U.S. Senator and U.S. Representative from Vermont, in 1994, 1996, and 1998.
 Three Vermont Grassroots candidates won five percent or more of the popular vote in the 1996 elections, qualifying the GRP for ballot access, in Vermont, until 2002.

 Russell Bentley, a Grassroots nominee for US Senate in 1990 and U.S. Congress in 1992 and Minnesota Grassroots Party board member, was arrested on marijuana smuggling charges in 1996.
 Bentley was sentenced to five years in federal prison.
 In 2000, Minnesota GRP nominated Minneapolis playwright David Daniels as candidate for U.S. Senate.
 Daniels received 21,447 votes.

-In 1996 the Minnesota Grassroots Party split, forming the Independent Grassroots Party for one election cycle.
-John Birrenbach was the Independent Grassroots Party U.S. presidential nominee and George McMahon was their vice-presidential nominee.
+In 1996 the Minnesota Grassroots Party split, forming the Independent Grassroots for one election cycle.
+John Birrenbach was the Independent Grassroots U.S. presidential nominee and George McMahon was their vice-presidential nominee.